• Skip to main content

 Install Password Manager

-Too many security researchers recommend changing your passwords often.
-Practically it is very difficult, because we have to memorize dozens of passwords depending on the online services we use.
-Keyloggers of course do their job: they copy and store any information you type.
-But what if you do not type the passwords?
+Too many security researchers recommend changing your passwords frequently.
+In practice it is very difficult, because we will have to memorize dozens of passwords depending on the online ones that we use.
+Keyloggers of course do their job: they copy and store every information you type.
+But what if you don't type the passwords?

 Most Password Managers use the auto-fill feature, The password is added to the password box without typing.